STRIDER1512/Raas-Al-Gul/README.md

 1. *Metasploit Framework*: Pre-installed on Kali Linux.
 2. *Apache Web Server*: Used to host the malicious file.
 3. **Joy Launcher Executable (joy_launcher.exe): The malicious file that will be downloaded and executed on the target machine.
+[Zip password : 1234]

 ## Setup